Accuser of Supreme Court nominee Kavanaugh agrees to testify to Senate committee

 The Senate panel must approve Kavanaugh’s confirmation before a vote by the full Senate, where Republicans hold a 51-49 majority.
 Kavanaugh’s confirmation to the lifetime position would be the second of the Trump administration and solidify conservative control of the nation’s top court.

-Ford has received death threats while Kavanaugh and his wife also had received threats.
+Ford has received death threats while Kavanaugh and his wife also have received threats.

-Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley, Susan Heavey and Brendan O'Brien; writing by John Whitesides; Editing by G Crosse and Leslie Adler
+Reporting by Doina Chiacu and Richard Cowan; Additional reporting by Lawrence Hurley, Susan Heavey, Brendan O'Brien and Steve Holland; Writing by John Whitesides; Editing by Bill Trott and Sandra Maler